vmagnin/fundamental_constants/README.md

 You can create your own short module with a `use CODATA_latest_constants` statement and put into it your renamed favourite constants, accordingly to what you generally need in your scientific field.

 Note also that the names of some constants may vary from one CODATA adjustement to another.
-Our project does not track those modifications.
+Our project does not track those (rare) modifications.

 You can cite: